Transit Around Philly

 By SEPTA Regional Rail: SEPTA Regional Rail service connects Center City Philadelphia and points throughout the region (including the Philadelphia International Airport, Trenton, NJ and Wilmington, DE).

-All Regional Rail trains go through the three "Center City stations" (Market East, Suburban Station, and 30th Street Station).
-Market East is only a block from the conference venue.
+All Regional Rail trains go through the three "Center City stations" (Jefferson Station, Suburban Station, and 30th Street Station).
+Jefferson Station is only a block from the conference venue.

 Transportation between the three Center City stations is free.
 Other regional rail fares depend on the specifics of your trip.
-Tickets cost more if purchased on board a regional rail train than if you by them at a station (for instance, at the Market East subway station, just a block from the conference venue).
+Tickets cost more if purchased on board a regional rail train than if you by them at a station (for instance, at the Jefferson Station, just a block from the conference venue).
 Cash is accepted on all trains.

-The airport line (train) runs to/from each terminal every half-hour and stops at Market East (1 block from conference venue).
-The fare from the airport to/from the Market East station is $7.
+The airport line (train) runs to/from each terminal every half-hour and stops at Jefferson Station (1 block from conference venue).
+The fare from the airport to/from the Jefferson Station is $6.75 one way.

 SEPTA has two subway lines.